mulesoft-labs/data-weave-cli/README.md

 ./gradlew native-cli:nativeImage
 ```

-It takes several minutes so good time to take and refeel your mate.
+It takes several minutes so good time to take and refill your mate.

 Once it finishes you will find the `dw` binary in `native-cli/build/graal/dw`